uwblueprint/llsc/backend/README.md

 pdm run dev
 ```

 Note: If you wish to run the backend outside of Docker (e.g., for local development), you'll need to set up a PostgreSQL database.
 Ensure your database configuration is set properly in the environment variables before running the project.
+For the time being, the recommended approach for local development using the database is to use the docker compose Postgres instance with your local dev backend.

 ## Run Project